Trails Day

 Knik Museum- 10524 Knik-Goose Bay Road, Wasilla, AK

-The 2023 inductee is Joe May, veteran, homesteader, trapper and Iditarod champion.
+The 2023 inductee was Joe May, veteran, homesteader, trapper and Iditarod champion.

 “You did it with snowshoes, you did it with an ax, you did it however you could.”
 That was the first thing Joe May told us as he talked about the early years of racing in the Iditarod.
 Joe drove his Fiat to Alaska in 1975 “sick in body and sick in the head” and made a life for himself here.
 He built his cabin by hand and settled in.
 At some point he acquired some dogs and ran a trap line.
 His dogs were fast and could go long distances.
 It was Dick Mackey who talked him into racing the Iditarod.
 Joe made his sled out of plywood and he made everything else he needed on the trail.
 What an adventure!